nobitagit/blog/_posts/2019-7-2-Lodash-From-Chaining-to-Piping.md

 ---
 layout: post
-title: Upping your Lodash game: from chaining to piping
+title: "Upping your Lodash game: from chaining to piping"
 ---

 [Lodash](https://lodash.com) is pretty much the de-facto standard when we're looking for a utility library for data manipulation in JavaScript.
 So much that it is the [most depended on package](https://gist.github.com/anvaka/8e8fa57c7ee1350e3491) on npm.

 Lodash allows developers to write expressive code by covering the most common needs when handling data.
 For instance it makes writing and reading operations like these seem very natural and straightforward:

 ```